jludwig75/nxt_esc/README.md

 If you have any answers to my suggestions, email me at jr.ludwig@gmail.com.

 TODO:
-- I don't need the steering trim knob.
-Most receivers have this built in.
 - Fix up the PCB labels for the steering sensitivity knob and the receiver connection.
 - Move the NXT jacks and steering type switch so that small Lego bricks can be used to hold that end of the board in a Lego box and still allow access to them.
 I need to print out the schematic and measure it against Lego bricks to see.